7shoaib7/7shoaib7/README.md

 ### About me
 -I am a Full-Stack software developer specialized in MERN stack development with a bachelor's in Computer Science & Engineering.
 I am a continuous learner and interested in solving problems with tech.

-#### 💻 Work Experience
--Working as a Product Developer in Crio.do student developer program.
-Building features from scratch based on th requirements
-(Aug 2021 - Present)

 #### 🛠️ Relevant Projects
 - [**QKart**](https://qkart-frontend018.netlify.app) : Responsive E-commerce website with functionalities such as Sign-in/Sign-up, Product listing & search, adding products to cart and checkout.
 Frontend is implemented using React.js and Rest APIs are built using Express.js(Node.js)
 - [**Xflix**](https://xflix-frontend018.netlify.app) : Responsive video sharing/viewing website with functionalities such as search, sort, filter(genre/age) and upload.
 Frontend is implemented using React.js and Rest APIs are built using Express.js(Node.js).
 Data is persisted using MongoDB.